adricen/siteFabacademy/md_files/week_4.md

 #### a.
 First Try

-> **Methods :** Using reverse ingenering on the first `image`, I quickly made this design.
+> <u>**Methods :**</u> Using reverse ingenering on the first `image`, I quickly made this design.
 To make it parametric and being able to bind elements with eachother, I am gona need of further tools.
 * **Sketch dimension** => tap `D` or `sketch`>`sketch dimension`
 * **Change parametres** => `Modify`>`change parametres`